 Take the case of Wuhan, for example.
 The Chinese city which has been at the epicentre of the pandemic and which is home to over 11 million people, is reported to have generated 200 tons of clinical trash on a single day (24 February 2020), four times the amount the city’s only dedicated facility can incinerate per day.

-With COVID-19 spreading to other parts of the globe rapidly, the spotlight will soon be on medical waste treatment management around the world and how effective their measures are.
-While health institutions and private waste management companies in some countries are already stepping up their coronavirus-specific decontamination services, it is also equally important for governments to step up and find solutions quickly.
+With the pandemic is spreading to other parts of the globe rapidly, the spotlight will soon be on medical waste treatment management around the world and how effective their measures are.
+While health institutions and private waste management companies in some countries are already stepping up their coronavirus-specific decontamination services, it is also equally important for governments to step up and find solutions quickly against the environmental impact of COVID-19.
 At the same time, it is also each individual’s responsibility to follow the necessary guidelines while disposing of their masks and other medical gear.
 After all, it is only through mutual empathy and goodwill that we will see the world emerge stronger from this global pandemic.